Machinal: Legacy

 Machinal was included in Burns Mantle's The Best Plays of 1928–29.

-In 2013, Machinal was included on Entertainment Weekly's list of the "50 Greatest Plays of the Past 100 Years".
+In 2013, Machinal was included on Entertainment Weeklys list of the "50 Greatest Plays of the Past 100 Years".

 In 2015, theatre critic Michael Billington included the play in his list of the "101 greatest plays" ever written in any western language.

 In 2019, Machinal was named as one of the "40 best plays of all time" by The Independent.